css4j/css4j-dist/README.md

 This repository contains the root of the css4j distribution.

-Building from the git repositories requires the `subversion` version control software, due to Github not supporting `git archive`.

-To build, you need a JDK version 12 and a copy of this repository first, then run the `tree.sh` script.
+To build, you need a JDK version 12 or higher and a copy of this repository first, then run the `tree.sh` script.
 For example:
 ```
     git clone https://github.com/css4j/css4j-dist.git css4j-snapshot
     cd css4j-snapshot